-Units Parties at national elections

-Countries 56

-Mostly democracies in OECD and Central and Eastern European countries.

-Time Mostly 1945-2015

-Or since the first democratic election

-Parties 1086
+We code election programmes of all those parties that have won one (Australia, Japan, New Zealand, North America, South Korea, and Western Europe) or two (Central and Eastern Europe) seats in the respective national elections to the lower house.

+In addition, we code manifestos of those parties that were relevant actors in the past (especially members of ruling coalitions), but which no longer meet our selection criteria due to dramatic vote losses.

+In the case of coalitions, we usually code the coalition manifesto.
+If the coalition has not published a manifesto, we consider the manifestos of the individual parties that have been part of the coalition.
+In this case, we code as many individual party programmes as we can find.
+Detailed information about the type of document coded for each coalition can be found in the variable "progtype".

-Relevant parties, i.e. those that gained at least one seat in parliament or two seats in CEE countries (see also the list of covered parties on our website)
+Units Parties at national elections Countries 56 Mostly democracies in OECD and Central and Eastern European coun- tries.
+Time Mostly 1920-2021 Or since the first democratic election Parties 1201 Relevant parties, i.e. those that gained at least one seat in parliament or two seats in CEE countries (see also the list of covered parties on our website) Elections 773 Parliamentary lower house elections Programmes 4739 Election programmes and substitute documents/functional equivalents (see also the list of coded documents on our website) Data Sources Publicly available election statistics and content analysed election pro- grammes (substitute documents)

-Elections 708

-Parliamentary lower house elections

-Programmes 4214

-Election programmes and substitute documents/functional equivalents grammes (substitute documents)

-(see also the list of coded documents on our website)

-Data Sources Publicly available election statistics and content analysed election pro-